 4. Create a designated picnic area with a fully serviced picnic shelter immediately north /north-west of the community gardens.
-See Section 7.2.2 Picnic Shelter, pg.28.
-Survey respondents clearly indicated they want a picnic shelter and designated picnic space area near the playground, and additional picnicking areas under shade in the northern half of the park.
+See Section 7.2.2 Picnic Shelter.
+Survey respondents clearly indicated they want a picnic shelter and designated picnic space area near the playground.
 A picnic shelter would be an amenity for all park users, a recognizable reference point or hub, a place to socialize and/or picnic with friends and family, a place to rest and a place to take refuge from rain/hail and hot sun.
-Providing shelter/refuge and a washroom is known to encourage some people, especially seniors, to have a more active lifestyle!
+Providing shelter/refuge and a washroom is known to encourage some people, especially seniors, to have a more active lifestyle